Pop Archives

 Single on Columbia October 1965, the commercial release of a track already distributed to radio stations to support a US Government program (see below).

-The unknown Jimmy Fraser’s public service single, about going back to school and getting qualified, unaccountably became an R&B classic in Australia when it was covered by The Purple Hearts.
+The unknown Jimmy Fraser’s public service single, about sticking with school and getting qualified, became an R&B classic in Australia when it was covered by The Purple Hearts.

 See also Sorry by The Groop